DrKeLearning/multimodal-video-evaluator/README.md

 ## 🚀 Quick Start: Running MVE on Google Gemini

-MVE is optimized and tested for **Google Gemini 3.1 Pro** due to its long-context multimodal window (fpr accuracy) and multi-stream reasoning capabilities.
+MVE is optimized and tested for **Google Gemini 3.1 Pro** due to its long-context multimodal window (for accuracy) and multi-stream reasoning capabilities.

 ### Method 1: Create a Custom "Gem" in Google Gemini (No-Code / Interactive)